-These financial statements have been prepared in accordance with the 2018-19 Government Financial Reporting Manual (FReM) issued by HM Treasury.
+These financial statements have been prepared taking into consideration the accounting principles and disclosure requirements of the 2018-19 Government Financial Reporting Manual (FReM) issued by HM Treasury.
 The accounting policies contained in the FReM apply International Financial Reporting Standards (IFRS) as adapted or interpreted for the public sector context.
 Where the FReM permits a choice of accounting policy, the accounting policy which is judged to be most appropriate to the particular circumstances of the HCPC for the purpose of giving a true and fair view has been selected.
 The particular policies adopted by the HCPC are described below.
 They have been applied consistently in dealing with items that are considered material to the accounts.